 The Lower Lights

-OUR MONTHLY BIBLE STUDY will resume on Thursday, December 6.
+OUR ADULT BIBLE STUDY will resume on Thursday, December 6.
 We meet in the Parish House at 10:30 a.m. and conclude at noon with the recitation of the Angelus.
 The December meetings will focus upon Advent themes from the Bible.

 IMPORTANT NOVEMBER DATES!
 BIRTHDAYS AND ANNIVERSARIES!
 Roger and Mary Stead, Anniversary (01); Walter and Marie Whimpenny, Anniversary (02); Walter Whimpenny (03); Beverly Bass (06); Tammy Stiles (07); Candace Turner (07); Stephanie Schnatz (23); Barry and Judie Putt, Anniversary (25); and Cynthia Shull (26).
 Update the list?
 Notify Fr.
 Turner (609) 494-5048 or firstname.lastname@example.org.